atelier-cartographique/waend/design/tuto-style.md

-#STYLES in WÆND
+##Add some style to your datas

-There is three ways to set the visual aspect of your elements.
+There are three ways to set the visual aspect of your elements.

 - At a layer level
 - At a feature level
 - By coding your own layer renderer

-##LAYER STYLE
+###LAYER STYLE with CLI

 By setting the layer style, you set the overall style for that layer.